FadyMohareb/BSAvis_GP_2020/README.md

 All of the included examples refer have been applied to the **testing dataset**.<br>

 **Important notes**
-- be sure to have run the `readBSA_vcf()`function before moving on.some parameters are already set to default but can be customized
+- be sure to have run the `readBSA_vcf()`function before moving on
+- some parameters are already set to default but can be customized
 - to properly implement the functions, please refer to the [Technical Documentation]() or directly inspect the help pages on RStudio.

 ## SNP-index/∆(SNP-index) Method